YaoJianyu77/spgnn/README.md

 # SPARSE

 **SPARSE** is a lightweight research framework for studying Sparse Matrix–Dense Matrix multiplication (SpMM) on CPUs and GPUs.
-It provides a clean structure for implementing, testing, and benchmarking SpMM kernels and external baselines under a unified interface.

 ---